sivakumar-kailasam/cli-guides/content/addons.md

 This generates a folder called `lib/<addon-name>` that contains its own `package.json` and an `index.js` file.

 The most common use case for an in-repo addon is when there is a chance a component really should be a standalone library instead, but it is not yet clear if it should be broken out from the main app.
+Another reason is that it can be helpful for enforcing separation of concerns within an app.

 ## Other kinds of addons